Queens Bicycle Accident Attorneys

 In recent years, New York has seen an increase in the number of people riding bikes in the city.
 The city’s bike sharing program, Citi Bikes, has encouraged many to experience the joy of riding through New York’s various neighborhood on two wheels.
 But the increase in city bikers has also meant a rise in Citi Bike injuries.
 While more bicycle-friendly than they used to be, New York’s streets are still congested with traffic and are, therefore, a dangerous place for bicycle riders.

 Bicyclists who collide with a taxi, car, or truck are likely to sustain serious injuries that require costly long-term treatment.
 In cases like these, an experienced personal injury attorney is almost always necessary to help injured cyclists recover full and fair compensation for their medical expenses, lost wages, and other costs.
-At The Law Firm of Davidoff & Associates, we have helped countless injured bicyclists go up against liable drivers and their insurance providers; our Queens bicycle accident attorneys are known for being aggressive advocates for the injured and have recovered millions of dollars via settlements and verdicts.
+At Davidoff Law, we have helped countless injured bicyclists go up against liable drivers and their insurance providers; our Queens bicycle accident attorneys are known for being aggressive advocates for the injured and have recovered millions of dollars via settlements and verdicts.
 If you would like to learn more about how we can help you with your bicycle accident case, please reach out to our office in Queens today.

 Call (888) 211-1116 or (718) 268-8800 or submit an online contact form today to get started with a free initial consultation.
 We offer services on contingency, meaning you owe us nothing until we recover compensation for you.

 As a cyclist, one of the easiest and best things you can do to ensure your own safety and the safety of others is to know and follow all New York bicycle laws.

 Here is a brief overview of some of the state laws you should be aware of before riding your bike: